CodePushGo/website/src/content/blog/en/how-to-profile-cross-platform-apps-with-capacitor.md

 ## Setup Requirements

-To profile Capacitor apps effectively, you'll need the right tools, software, and testing environments.
+To profile React Native apps effectively, you'll need the right tools, software, and testing environments.
 Here's what you need for accurate performance analysis.

 ### Tools and Software

 Make sure you have the following:

 -   **Node.js v16+** with **npm v8+** for managing packages
--   **Capacitor CLI (v5.0+)** to build and deploy apps
+-   **React Native CLI (v5.0+)** to build and deploy apps
 -   **Xcode 14+** for iOS development and profiling
 -   **Android Studio Electric Eel** (or newer) for Android development
 -   **Chrome DevTools** for web performance profiling